Frequent Asked Questions about Enrolling in a First-Year Seminar

 What if a seminar is closed and has no wait list?

 Just keep checking!
 Spaces are opened incrementally during Summer Orientation to save spaces for students who register later in the summer.
 Wait lists don’t begin until the class is fully enrolled.
 Many students enrolled in FYS may drop and add even after classes begin!
-The goals of the FYS program make it essential to limit maximum enrollment to around 20.
+The goals of the FYS program make it essential to limit maximum enrollment to 18.

 Can I take more than one first-year seminar?